Mixed Games Review

 Later Streets & Examples

 Like with the Razz segment, the rest of the Stud course moves on to explain some core concepts of play on the later streets and offers quite a few examples.
-On the 5th street, very good draws will still have plenty of equity against made hands, and the value of these hands increases with the number of people still in the pot.
+On 5th Street, very good draws will still have plenty of equity against made hands, and the value of these hands increases with the number of people still in the pot.

 On the 6th street, things change, as draws are no longer ahead and the fold equity reduces significantly.
 This means that the 6th street will usually involve much more check calling or checking back instead of betting with drawing hands.